We’re in the business of delivering peace of mind.

 I am a “beer geek.”
 When we grocery shop, I spend at least 20 minutes (or until my wife tells me it’s time to go) in the wine and spirits section looking up beer ratings on BeerAdvocate before I make a purchase.

 I am usually around a smoker on the weekends.
 I love barbecuing: pork butt, brisket, ribs, chicken, turkey, pork loin, etc.

-My job is to do whatever Ed and Sean tell me to.
+My job is to do whatever Ed tells me to.
 Just kidding…sort of.
 I am part of the wireless group, performing scouts, customer installations, infrastructure installation, tower maintenance, and wireless troubleshooting.

 I graduated from Neligh-Oakdale high school in 2006 and Wayne State College in 2011 with a degree in K-12 Health/PE.